dscape/rewrite/README.md

      Dispatches to : /resource/user.xqy?action=get&id=dscape

 ####  1.2.1.2. bound parameters
-Two symbols are special `:resource` maps to the name of a controller in your application, and `:action` maps to the name of an action within that controller.
+There are two symbols that are special `:resource` maps to the name of a controller in your application, and `:action` maps to the name of an action within that controller.
 When you supply both in a route it will be evaluated by calling that action on the specified resource.
-Everything else will be passed as field values and can be retrieve by invoking the `xdmp:get-request-value\1` function.
+Everything else will be passed as field values and can be retrieve by invoking the [xdmp:get-request-field][12] function.

-This is a route that will match `/users/get/1` to resource `users` action `get` id `1`:
+The following example is a route with bound parameters that will match `/users/get/1` to resource `users`, action `get`, id `1`:

      Request       : GET /users/get/1
      routes.xml    : <routes>